Sporting Apostrophes

 “He’s a Tottenham fan, what did you expect?” sighed chairman Ernest Borgnine upon hearing the news.
 “I’m going to have to go to Shaw Tyre & Exhaust Co, cap in one hand, balls in the other.”

-Posted by Hawkins on August 12, 2008
+Posted by Milan on August 12, 2008

 The Super A’s workin’ it